 STEP 2: Break down your monthly financial decisions into three categories.

-Sort your monthly expenses into three categories: needs, wants, and savings.
+Sort your monthly expenses into these three categories: needs, wants and savings.
 When you do it this way, the visual alone will show you where the majority of your money is going.
 To maximize this system, you have to be honest and clear about the definition of a “need” vs. a “want.”
-An example of a need is food.
-On the other hand, an example of a want is eating out every week.
+An example of a need is food; an example of a want is eating out every week.

-Next, figure out how much you’re allocated to each category.
-For example, if your take home pay is $3,000, your fixed expenses (needs) $1600 and your variable expenses (wants) are $800, then you’ll be able to determine how much money you have left for savings.
-This knowledge will also help you make adjustments, and hopefully line your pockets a bit more.
+Next, figure out how much you’ve allocated to each category.
+For example, if your take home pay is $3,000, your fixed expenses (needs) are $1600 and your variable expenses (wants) are $800, then you’ll be able to determine how much money you have left for savings.
+This knowledge will also help you make adjustments and, hopefully, line your pockets a bit more.

 STEP 3: Identify two low-cost “wants” that can be easily translated into monthly savings.

-Identify areas that can easily be trimmed down.
-For example, if you noticed that you spend $60 a month on your nails and $100 per month on clothes, those are two areas that you can scale back on discipline and awareness.
-Commit to saving at least 50% ($80) of the total amount for savings this month and work your way to saving 100% of this money next month.
+Determine areas that can easily be trimmed down.
+For example, if you noticed that you spend $60 a month on your nails and $100 per month on clothes, those are two areas that you can scale back on with discipline and awareness.
+Commit to saving at least 50 percent ($80) of the total amount for savings this month and work your way to saving 100 percent of this money next month.
 My recommendation is that you set up automatic withdrawals for this to work.
 Repeat this process until all unnecessary wants are either trimmed down or completely translated into savings.

 STEP 4: Identify one “need” that could be reduced and easily translated into monthly savings.

-Financial freedom is a process, so don’t beat yourself up as you work towards your financial goals.
+Financial freedom is a process, so don’t beat yourself up as you work toward your financial goals.
 The 50:30:20 rule is an ideal goal for a healthy budget.
-Fifty percent of your monthly income goes towards your needs, thirty percent goes towards your wants, and twenty percent goes towards your savings and investments.
+Fifty percent of your monthly income goes toward your needs, 30 percent goes toward your wants and 20 percent goes toward your savings and investments.